make paths | process pathway design tool

 We have a passion for designing process and journey maps.
 We also love making useful tools and content.
 So we want to help people make their own visually compelling process stories and maps.

-Process pathways help people navigate complex process and content.
-They are a great way to help people immediately see the big picture, understand how things are connected, and are powerful educational and engagement tools.
+Process pathways can help people navigate complex processes and easily follow a journey.
+They are a great way to help people immediately see the big picture, understand how things are connected, and can be powerful communications, educational, and engagement tools.

 Make Paths is a content design tool we’re developing to help people design beautiful, engaging, shareable, interactive, animated, and printable infographic pathways of processes, policies, and project and product approaches and lifecycles.

 Why?
 We want to help governments and organisations create compelling content which is meaningful, useful, and relevant to multiple audiences and to help drive public engagement and participation.

 Our big vision is to create a home for people to publish and share their process stories.

 We’re currently self-funding the development of Make Paths and Open Process through content creation partnerships.
 We’re open to innovation or civic tech funding opportunities too.